yawyd/Mycodo/docs/Supported-Functions.md

 ### Bang-Bang Hysteretic (On/Off) (Raise/Lower/Both)

-A simple bang-bang control for controlling one output from one input.
-Select an input, an output, enter a setpoint and a hysteresis, and select a direction.
+A simple bang-bang control for controlling one or two outputs from one input.
+Select an input, a raise and/or lower output, enter a setpoint and a hysteresis, and select a direction.
 The output will turn on when the input is below (lower = setpoint - hysteresis) and turn off when the input is above (higher = setpoint + hysteresis).
 This is the behavior when Raise is selected, such as when heating.
 Lower direction has the opposite behavior - it will try to turn the output on in order to drive the input lower.
 The Both option will raise and lower.
+Note: This output will only work with On/Off Outputs.

 #### Options

 ##### Measurement

 - Type: Select Measurement
-- Selections: Input, Math, Function,
+- Selections: Input, Math, Function
 - Description: Select a measurement the selected output will affect

 ##### Output (Raise)

+- Type: Select Device, Measurement, and Channel
+- Selections: Output
 - Description: Select an output to control that will raise the measurement

 ##### Output (Lower)

+- Type: Select Device, Measurement, and Channel
+- Selections: Output
 - Description: Select an output to control that will lower the measurement

 ##### Setpoint